-And then we had them, our dream combination 🙂 What followed was an exciting trip to Albania and countless hours of work to optimize the car and gradually rebuild the cabin to our liking.
+And then we had them, our dream combination 🙂 What followed was an exciting trip to Albania, the Italian Islands of Sardinia and Sicily, an adventurous desert trip to Tunisia and countless hours of work to optimize the car and gradually rebuild the cabin to our liking.

 Oh by the way, our car got the name ‚Moose‚ because of the license plate, which starts with „M O“ (but actually stands for the Italian city „Modena“) and because we found from the beginning that the car is really big and strong and indestructible looked – just like a moose 😉 haha

-For the technology fans, here are some numbers and information about the car and the already completed repairs/changes:
+For the technology fans, here are some numbers and information about our travel vehicle Moose and the already completed repairs/changes: